 How is it done?

 The application of stone varies depending on the application and the size of the space.
 Your contractor can tell you the best procedure of application that is applicable to your desired area.
-The general process of stone wall cladding starts with a deep clean of the substrate and the stone to remove dirt and any other contaminants.
+The general process of natural stone wall cladding starts with a deep clean of the substrate and the stone to remove dirt and any other contaminants.
 In order to ensure the consistency of the stone, the application goes from bottom to top.

 Different types of adhesives are used depending on the surface area where the stone is being applied.
 Once the stones are applied, any excess adhesive is cleaned off, and the stones are left to set for at least 24 hours.
 It sounds very straight forward and simple, but it is a very intricate and tedious task.